 Google AdWords encourages advertisers to set up campaigns that target both the Search network and the Display network.
 The first option when creating a new campaign is to target both networks and AdWords provides “advice” that this is the “Best opportunity to reach the most customers.”

-Unfortunately, Google’s advice in this example is self serving.
-The reality is that Google makes money when businesses spend more in advertising so it’s in their best interest to encourage businesses to expand reach (aka expand budgets) regardless of whether or not the ad spend is profitable.
+Unfortunately, Google’s default advice to use both Search and Display networks in this example is self-serving.
+The reality is that Google makes money when businesses spend more in advertising so it’s in their best interest to encourage businesses to expand reach (aka, expand budgets) regardless of whether or not the ad spend is profitable or effective.

 Alright, let’s get back to why targeting both the search and the display network is such a bad idea…